 For getting into the Windows.edb, you will have to get the access rights and the Windows Search service should be deactivation.
-While looking from the forensic point of view, ESE method is not apt since it alters the data stored when the ESE sets the state to ‘dirty’.
+While looking from the forensic point of view, the ESE method is not apt since it alters the data stored when the ESE sets the state to ‘dirty’.

 The exporting of the data from XP works well but, not with Windows Vista.
 In Windows 7, Searching is done with the help of ESE compression.

 If we remove the obfuscation then, data can be brought out.
-The structure of index files does not bring any easy reconstruction of document.
+The structure of index files does not bring any easy reconstruction of documents.
 Instead, with enough time one can regain the text of the documents.

 In Obfuscation the XOR with bitmask and initial 32bit bitmask are used.
 The data get obfuscated using the following;

-Compression of the data takes place before the obfuscating takes in and the compression methods gets incorporated with ‘MSSUncompressText’ stored at Windows Search DLL.
+Compression of the data takes place before the obfuscating takes in and the compression methods get incorporated with ‘MSSUncompressText’ stored at Windows Search DLL.
 The DLL names may not be the same in all versions.

 There are even other thinking in Windows Search Forensics.
 Only some of the ways are mentioned over here.
 The Windows Search helps in forensic investigation with their works.
-The ESE database is used in this searching even though it is complex in maintaining.
+The ESE database is used in this search even though it is complex in maintaining.